Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Introduction

-In this paper, we propose a novel quantum memory architecture that improves the yield of qRAM while lowering the degree of QEC to minimize the physical qubit overhead.
+In this paper, we propose a novel quantum memory architecture designed to mitigate manufacturing defects in memory cells, thereby improving the yield of qRAM while lowering the degree of QEC to minimize the physical qubit overhead.
 Our proposed qRAM adopts a redundant repair scheme based on the Bucket Brigade architecture.
 By employing redundant qubits, we minimize the number of additional physical qubits for the QEC scheme.
 Moreover, by lowering the degree of QEC, we reduce the number of physical qubits per logical qubit and repair the resulting fabrication error using additional redundant qubits.
 This scheme considerably reduces the number of physical qubits constituting one qRAM.
-Here we compare and analyze the yields for various error rates in fabricating physical qubits, various degrees of QEC applied to logical qubits, and the application of redundant repair technology.
+Here, we compare and analyze the yields for various error rates in fabricating physical qubits, various degrees of QEC applied to logical qubits, and the application of redundant repair technology.
 Through this analysis, we improve the yield to 95.92\% using only eight redundant qubits supported by an additional 1.01\% of all physical qubits.
-Our contributions are summarized below. \begin{itemize} \item We advocate circuit-level redundant repair for qRAMs, enabling fault recovery of defective logical qubits, and addressing fabrication error and QEC overhead. \item We propose a qRAM architecture with a redundant repair scheme.
-The proposed qRAM structure is based on the Bucket Brigade model~\cite{arunachalam2015ot}, which is less vulnerable to noise than the Fanout structure.
-We introduce several elements for the redundant repair scheme and support our proposed qRAM with a quantum circuit model. \item We analyze the qRAM yield in our method while varying the fabrication error rate and number of logical qubits.
-Moreover, we analyze the impact of varying redundant qubit quantities on the qRAM yield.
+Our contributions are summarized below. \begin{itemize} \item Firstly, we advocate circuit-level redundant repair for qRAMs, enabling fault recovery of defective logical qubits, and addressing fabrication error and QEC overhead. \item Secondly, we propose a qRAM architecture with a redundant repair scheme.
+The proposed architecture is based on the Bucket Brigade structure~\cite{arunachalam2015ot}, which is less vulnerable to noise than the Fanout structure.
+We introduce several key elements for the redundant repair scheme and support our proposed qRAM architecture with a quantum circuit model. \item Lastly, we analyze the qRAM yield in our method while varying the fabrication error rate and number of logical qubits for the qRAM.
+Moreover, we analyze the power of the effects of varying redundant qubit quantities on the qRAM yield.
 Furthermore, we evaluate the resource overhead by considering the necessary amount of physical qubits. \end{itemize}